ayush121314/Outpass/README.md

 ## 📋 Overview

 The Outpass Management System replaces traditional paper-based permission slips with a modern web application.
 Students and visitors can request outpasses digitally, while administrators can review and approve/reject requests in real-time.
-The system maintains a complete history of all requests with timestamped records.
+The system maintains a complete history of all requests with timestamped records

 ---